-; 6 ROD/Action 4 WAGS/Media Kesponse 1ype GROTINDWATER OPERABLE UNIT Kesponse Description IPERABLE UNIT Status (Continued) ued) SWMU 1; SWMU 211-A; and SWMI 211-B Remedial Action March 20, 2012 March 20, 2012 SWMU 1-In situ source treatment ROD signed; RDSI field activities (Southwest Plume Sources) DOLLANO!-0505&DZINI LUCs.
-RDSI field activities on April 26, 2013.
-SWMI1211-A-In city, control Additional sampling was requested by EPA and completed by DOF.
-The Final treatment using enhanced in situ Characterization Report Addendum and bioremediation with interim LUCs or Letter Notification proposing remedy for long-term monitoring with interim 211-A and 211-B have been evaluated by LUCs based upon RDSI results. the FFA parties.
-The FFA parties have SWMU 211-B-In situ source will determine an appropriate remedial treatment using enhanced in situ action for 211-B based on a revised bioremediation with interim LUCs or conceptual site model consistent with the long-term monitoring with interim data in the Final Characterization Report.
-Mobilization activities for SWMI 1 deep boos cases about the street. soil mixing were initiated on February 9, 2015, and soil mixing completed October 8, 2015.
-Soil sampling, Remedial Action Completion Report for SWMU 1 completed in FY 2016.
-The Remedial Action Completion Report approved by EPA and KY February 2017 1 Col uai y 201 / .
-Long-term monitoring continues at SWMU I in accordance with the ROD.
-The Demodial Design for SWMI 211-A was approved by EPA and KY in December 2019.
-The Remedial Action Work Plan for SWMU 211-A has been revised and is expected to be implemented in March 2022.
-A decision concerning a remedy for SWMU 211-B will be made by the FFA parties after the C-/20 Building has been removed and the investigation is complete for the C-720 Building Soils and Slabs action
+ROD/Action WAGs/Media Response Type Memorandum Response Description Status GROUNDWATER ( (Contir / SWMU 1; SWMU 211-A; and SWMU 211-B (Southwest Plume Sources) Remedial Action March 20, 2012 DOE/LX/07-0365&D2/R1 SWMU 1-In situ source treatment ROD signed; RDSI field activities initiated on July 18, 2012.
+Completed RDSI field activities on April 26, 2013.
+Additional sampling was requested by EPA and completed by DOE.
+The Final Characterization Report Addendum and Letter Notification proposing remedy for 211-A and 211-B have been evaluated by the FFA parties.
+The FFA parties have agreed to move forward with 211-A and will determine an appropriate remedial action for 211-B based on a revised conceptual site model consistent with the data in the Final Characterization Report.
+Mobilization activities for SWMU 1 deep soil mixing were initiated on February 9, 2015, and soil mixing completed October 8, 2015.
+Soil sampling, monitoring wells installation, and Remedial Action Completion Report for SWMU 1 completed in FY 2016.
+The Remedial Action Completion Report approved by EPA and KY February 2017.
+Long-term monitoring continues at SWMU 1 in accordance with the ROD.
+The Remedial Design for SWMU 211-A was approved by EPA and KY in December 2019.
+The final Remedial Action Work Plan for SWMU 211-A was revised in December 2021 and was implemented in March 2022.
+A decision concerning a remedy for SWMU 211-B will be made by the FFA parties in conjunction with actions to be taken for the C-720 Building and surrounding area.
+ESD December 2, 2022 DOE/LX/07-2480&D2 The ESD documents additional area treated by the SWMU 211-A remedy and the additional associated cost.
+ESD signed.